Signed in as:

 Finally, there are luxury townhomes, which represent the high-end segment of the townhouse market.
 These properties may be either freehold or condominium units, but they typically feature larger floor plans, premium materials, and upscale amenities.
 Luxury townhomes are often located in prestigious neighbourhoods or exclusive developments and may include features such as private elevators, underground parking, and rooftop terraces with city views.

-In conclusion, the concept of a townhouse in Toronto encompasses a wide variety of property types.
+The concept of a townhouse in Toronto encompasses a wide variety of property types.
 From historic Victorian row houses to modern stacked condominium units, townhomes reflect the city’s architectural diversity and changing housing needs.
 Whether freehold or condominium, traditional or contemporary, these properties offer a flexible housing option that bridges the gap between detached houses and apartment living.
 As Toronto continues to grow and densify, townhouses in their many forms will likely remain an important component of the city’s residential landscape.

 Buying our first home in Toronto felt exciting at first—until we started looking seriously.